cairis-platform/cairis/threats.md

 ![fig:ImportThreatDialog]({{ site.baseurl }}/assets/ImportThreatDialog.png "Import Threat")

 The CAIRIS database is pre-loaded with a database of template threats based on the Common Criteria.
-To import one of these, select Import from the Threats dialog to open the Import Threat dialog (figure [fig:ImportThreat]).
+To import one of these, select Import from the Threats dialog to open the Import Threat dialog.
 When a threat is selected, the Threat dialog is opened, and pre-populated with information from the template.